 - The colors in the gradients are currently computed from a linearly interpolated stitching function, which basically means you are stuck with stinking, itchy burlap rather than silk.
 The adventurous might read up on the various export formats and modify the outputted files to instead use more arbitrary sampled functions.
 This feature might appear in Laidout someday.

-- I just spent 9 hours making layouts with a lot of page bleeding and it prints all wrong!
+- I just spent 9 hours making layouts with a lot of objects spanning different pages and it prints all wrong!
 Where can I get a voodoo doll of you to stick things in?

 - Page bleeding is not implemented properly.
 The current actual bleeding can be seen in whichever view you are exporting.
 This is a big problem.
 I am in the process of rewriting impositions to be able to do complex nets and bleed properly, so that bleeding will even wrap properly across net impositions that are derived from polyhedra.
 You're on your own about the dolls.

 - Laidout doesn't do what I want!
 What's up with that?

 - The huge development team, currently consisting almost entirely of one (1) person, me, Tom Lechner, can only type so fast!
 You are more than welcome to post critiques on Laidout's issue tracker at github or the Laidout mailing list, flame Laidout in your own personal blog, or get involved with development.
 Also, you might consult the current Features page, the development Roadmap and also the software comparison page.
 If there is something that you just have to have, you are welcome to shower me with money (or otherwise let me know what you are interested in)!

 - Why is Laidout's interface totally unuseable?